Wdboyes13/BetterMake/Docs/STYLE.md

 }
 ```

-## XML Tag Addition
+### XML Tag Addition
 Please add your XML Tag to the Schema (BMF.xsd)
 Please verify that the Tag gets recognized
 Please define what your tag is in the Return Map for XMLParser.parse() at the end of XMLParser

 ## Shell
+Keep it Compatible with POSIX Compliant OSes
+Do NOT to install anything
-Keep it POSIX Compliant, try not to install anything, and dont include OS Specific Stuff
+Do NOT include OS Specific Stuff (Like almost anything windows)
-Windows is excluded from this
+Windows specific stuff MUST NOT be used, this includes PowerShell/Command Prompt